Local Foods

 Key Vital Sign Indicator Results

 • The number of people harvesting clams and oysters for personal use at surveyed public beaches in Puget Sound varies year to year.
-Between 1990 and 2022 the highest number of harvesters was observed in 2009 (approximately 137,000 people) and the lowest in 2007 (approximately 64,000 people).
+Between 1990 and 2023 the highest number of harvesters was observed in 2009 and 2016 (nearly 137,000 people both years) and the lowest in 2007 (about 64,000 people).

 • Most people harvest shellfish at beaches in the Hood Canal or North Sound and Admiralty Inlet regions.